Race condition for offline messages

 Thanks for any insight you might give me.

-Added by Daniele Ricci over 3 years ago
+Added by Daniele Ricci almost 4 years ago

 For the moment I implemented a workaround that waits for session's presence for at most 100 ms: